Asynchronous Capacity per Unit Cost: Proofs of Results

-Fix some arbitrary distribution $P$ on $\cal{X}$.
-Let $X$ be the input having that distribution and let $Y$ be the corresponding output.
 Given $B$ bits of information to be transmitted, the codebook ${\cal C}$ is randomly generated as follows.
-For each message $m\in \{1,2,\ldots, 2^B\}$, randomly generate a length $N$ sequence $x^N$ i.i.d. according to $P$.
-If $x^N$ satisfies the following `constant composition' property we let $c(m)=x^N$.
+For each message $m\in \{1,2,\ldots, 2^B\}$, randomly generate a length $n$ sequence $x^n$ i.i.d. according to $P$.
+If $x^n$ belongs to the ``constant composition'' set\footnote{$||\cdot ||$ refers to the $L_1$-norm.}

+we let $c^n(m)=x^n$.
 Otherwise, we repeat the procedure until we generate a sequence sufficiently close to $P$.
-It is not hard to see that, for a fixed $m$, no repetition will be required to generate $c(m)$: the constant composition property holds with probability tending to one as $N\rightarrow \infty$.
-The obtained codebook is thus essentially of constant composition, i.e., each symbol appears roughly the same number of times across codewords.
+From Chebyshev's inequality, for a fixed $m$, it is very unlikely that any repetition will be required to generate $c^n(m)$, {\it{i.e.}},